 However, as a gay couple in Tbilisi, we were surprised by how more liberal and progressive the city is in comparison to the rest of the country.
 There is not only a growing queer scene here (including the largest gay club in the Caucasus), an annual Pride event, but thanks to the rise in tourism, more and more hotels are embracing LGBTQ travellers.
 To give you an example, when reaching out to hotels in Bucharest in Romania to ask if they were ok to host a gay couple, the usual response we got was along the lines of:

 “Yes, but please respect there are children around and we don't want any unnatural activities occurring in the public areas of our hotel!”

 By way of comparison (and in stark contrast to most of the Bucharest hotels), almost every response we got from the hotels we reached out to in Tbilisi asking if they were ok to host a gay couple was along the lines of:

 “Whilst we can't speak for the rest of the country, we guarantee you will be completely welcome at our hotel.
-We strongly condemn discrimination on any basis, including sexual orientation”.
+We strongly condemn discrimination on any basis, including towards LGBTQ people”.

 Remember that Tbilisi is part of a very conservative country, so probably best reserve all PDAs in the safe LGBTQ spaces we set out in this guide.
 But otherwise, we guarantee you're in for a treat here!
 To learn more about the struggles faced by the LGBTQ community of modern-day Tbilisi, check out the award-winning LGBTQ Georgian movie, “And Then We Danced”: